Podlite - a lightweight markup language

 caution Advises readers about potential negative outcomes or risks associated with certain actions

 By default, the title of the notification block is its type identifier in title case.
-It is possible to customize the title of the block and control the visibility of the information using the :caption and :folded options.
+The title of the block and visibility of the information can be customized using the :caption and :folded options.

 =begin nested :caption<"Astronaut's Reminder"> :notify<important> :folded